 The sociology and the human services majors require six hours of language at the 100 level or higher.
 The language does not have to be in the same language.

-For a major in sociology, a student must complete no less than 30 hours within the department.
+For a major in sociology with an emphasis in general sociology, a student must complete no less than 30 hours within the department.